-From Munich's Theresienhöhe to Riem and Shanghai in just five decades
+From the Munich district of Theresienhöhe to Riem and Shanghai in just 50 years

-April 1, 1964: Münchner Messe- und Ausstellungsgesellschaft (MMG) is founded, establishing the basis for a professional trade-fair industry in Munich.
-Its shareholders are the City of Munich, the State of Bavaria, the Chamber of Industry and Trade of Munich and Upper Bavaria and the Chamber of Trade and Crafts.
+It all began on April 1, 1964: Münchner Messe- und Ausstellungsgesellschaft (MMG) was established and served as the foundation of a professionally run trade fair company in Munich.
+The company was owned by the city of Munich, the state of Bavaria, the Chamber of Industry and Commerce of Munich and Upper Bavaria as well as the Chamber of Trade.

-Today, five decades later, Messe München is an internationally recognized, globally active trade-fair corporation.
-It organizes more than 50 of its own trade shows at Messe München (earlier: Neue Messe München) as well as in China, India, Brazil, Russia, Turkey, South Africa, Nigeria, Vietnam and Iran.
-With a network of associated companies in Europe, Asia, Africa and South America, and around 70 representatives actively serving over 100 countries, Messe München today has a global presence.
+Today, five decades later, Messe München is an internationally respected, globally operating trade fair company that organizes more than 50 trade fairs held on the exhibition grounds of Messe München (formerly: Neue Messe München) as well as in China, India, Brazil, Russia, Turkey, Nigeria, Vietnam and Iran.
+Overall, Messe München is present in more than 100 countries around the world, thanks in part to its network of affiliated companies in Europe, Asia and South America as well as about 70 foreign representatives.

 The trade fair business is also a driving economic force for the city of Munich.
 A study conducted in 2020 by the ifo Institute for Economic Research found that Messe München is responsible for 27,294 jobs, including 16,361 in the Bavarian state capital of Munich and 6,281 in other parts of Bavaria.
 Exhibitors at and visitors to the company’s trade fair events generate total revenue across Germany of €3.3 billion annually and produce overall tax revenues of €646 million.